 At one point, her insurance company refused to pay for treatments to prolong her life.
-They informed Stephanie that, because her home state of California had just passed legislation approving assisted suicide, she could receive life ending medication for a co-pay of $1.20!.
-After some discussion, the insurance company reversed their position, and Stephanie’s treatment plan has been able to move forward again.
+They informed Stephanie that, because her home state of California passed legislation approving assisted suicide, with a doctor’s prescription, they could offer her life-ending medication for a “co-pay of only $1.20”!!
+After some discussion in which she explained her religious principles concerning the sanctity of life, the insurance company reversed their position, and Stephanie’s treatment plan was able to move forward.

 Stephanie’s experience with insurance led her to become a Patient Advocate and Spokesperson for end of life issues.
 She has testified at several state hearings against legislation that would legalize Physician Assisted Suicide and has worked closely with Life Legal Defense Foundation in Napa, California (https://lifelegaldefensefoundation.org/), a ministry that provides legal assistance against the threat of death at any stage of life.

 To call Stephanie’s present life traumatic, chaotic, and frustrating would be an understatement.
 Tragically, Stephanie’s husband and the father of her children is no longer in the picture.
 He has left the family, relocated to Texas, is involved in an illicit relationship, and has left behind signs of abuse and trauma caused by him.
 He does not contribute any funds to either Stephanie or the children and has actually stolen funds from them, leaving the family destitute.

 Over the past year, Stephanie and her children have had to move seven times.
 Stephanie has been unable to pay for her pain-killing medications.
 Her computer, Internet, and phone service were shut off for lack of payment, leaving her unable to contact her doctors in the event of an emergency.
 Her four children (Brian, Jr., Scarlett, Jacob, and Savannah) suffered greatly; she was unable to continue home schooling them because of her inability to pay for it.